kostyan02022012-dev/kostyan02022012-dev.github.io/README.md

-This is a joke test site that will curse you out from head to toe.
-Be careful with it!
-XD
+This is a site about me and my friends.
+It’s in Russian, my friends—use a translator!